Las Vegas After Dark

 The Welcome Sign

 An iconic spot that everyone loves to go to for photos.
-It is right next to the airport and at the far south end of The Strip.
+It is located right next to the airport at the far south end of The Strip.
 My recommendation?
 Early morning.
-This was taken just before sunrise and I had the place ‘nearly’ to myself.
+This was taken just before sunrise, and I had the place ‘nearly’ to myself.
 But even by sunrise it started to get busy.
-However, I have seen that it is USUALLY a HUGE line waiting for a photo, so I was very happy with my scenario.
-Especially since I wanted to use a telephoto lens to get this compressed view of the sign with The Strip behind it.
+However, I have seen that it is USUALLY a HUGE line waiting for a photo, so I was very happy with my scenario - especially since I wanted to use a telephoto lens to get this compressed view of the sign with The Strip behind it.

 Seven Magic Mountain

 Ok let’s get out in the desert and have some fun!
 Instead of finding lights, we’ll make our own this time.
-Seven Magic Mountain is JUST outside the city and is a very fun spot to photograph at day and night.
+Seven Magic Mountain is JUST outside the city, and it's a very fun spot to photograph day or night.
 I have done astrophotography there a few times now.
-In this photo, I combined a milky way photo with a few images where I used lights mounted to my drone to light up the columns.
+In this image, I combined a milky way photo with a few others where I used lights mounted to my drone to light up the columns.
 Get creative with it!

 Boulder City Dry Lake Bed